-Today we are discussing a topic that I get a lot of questions about – your cycles of weight loss: cutting and how long you should be in a caloric deficit for.
-I have some really specific advice and recommendations when it comes to how long your cuts should be, how long you should be in maintenance, etc. The recommendations and advice I have are counterintuitive to a lot of people, especially if you're coming from a history of dieting in the past and a history of always trying to lose weight.
-We're going to have some mind blowing thoughts and mindset shifts for some of you!
+Today we're discussing a topic that I get a lot of questions about – your cycles of weight loss.
+Specifically, cutting and how long you should be in a caloric deficit.
+The recommendations and advice I have are counterintuitive to a lot of people, especially if you're coming from a history of dieting in the past and a history of always trying to lose weight.
+We're going to have some mind-blowing thoughts and mindset shifts for some of you!

 You're listening to Biceps after Babies radio episode number 76

 Hello and welcome to Biceps after Babies radio.
 A podcast for ladies who know that fitness is about so much more than pounds lost or PRs.
 It's about feeling confident in your skin and empowered in your life.
 I'm your host, Amber Brueseke, a registered nurse, personal trainer,

 online fitness coach, wife, and mom of four.
 My guests and I will excite and motivate you to take action in your own personal fitness as we talk about nutrition, exercise mindset, personal development, and executing life with conscious intention.
 If your goal is to look, feel, and be strong and experience transformation from the inside out, you, my friend are in the right place.
 Thank you for tuning in, now let’s jump into today’s episode.